 When logged in as user root, making a single mistake can damage or destroy a system.
 Therefore, we recommend building the packages as an unprivileged user.
 You could use your own user name, but to make it easier to set up a clean work environment, create a new user called clfs as a member of a new group (also named clfs) and use this user during the installation process.
 As root, issue the following commands to add the new user:

 '''

 groupadd clfs

-useradd -s /bin/bash -g clfs -m -k /dev/null clfs
+useradd -s /bin/bash -g clfs -d /home/clfs clfs

+mkdir -pv /home/clfs

+chown -v clfs:clfs /home/clfs

 '''

 The meaning of the command line options: